Welcome

 - Guide for Ukrainians arriving in the UK – Russian version

-You will also be contacted after your arrival and invited to a welfare visit.
-This visit will take place in a community setting by Somerset County Council’s welfare provider.
-The subsistence payment of £200 will be paid at this welfare visit or soon after.
+You will be contacted after your arrival and invited to a welfare check.
+This check will take place in a community setting by Somerset Council’s welfare provider.
+The support payment of £200 will be paid at this welfare check or soon after.

 Health and wellbeing